The most beautiful setting for the Hmong King in Ha Giang

 Its floors, whose roof is covered with yin-yang tiles, constitute a skylight creating an atmosphere that is both refreshing and respectful of geomancy.
 Wood and stone carvings, carved on the columns from one room to the next, embody the aspiration for prosperity and longevity such as dragons, phoenixes, and bats.
 In the middle of the dark and mossy walls, one will have the impression of being lost in the mystery of a distant legend that the populations of Ha Giang never cease to weave with their imagination.

-Over the years, the Vuong family's jewel has stood the test of time, a period in which the hereditary nobility reigned in the country of the Ha Giang ethnic minorities.
+Over the years, the Vuong family's jewels have stood the test of time, a period in which the hereditary nobility reigned in the country of the Ha Giang ethnic minorities.
 This palace was recognized as a national heritage in 1993 and the descendants of the Hmong King transferred its management to the state at will in 2004.

 Location: Sa Phin commune, Dong Van district, Ha Giang province, 15km from Dong Van centre to the west, 130km from Ha Giang city to the Northeast.